linera-io/linera-protocol/CONTRIBUTING.md

 cd examples
 cargo build --release --target wasm32-unknown-unknown
 ```
-The Rust flags are suggested to reduce the size of the WASM bytecodes.
+The Rust flags are suggested to reduce the size of the Wasm bytecodes.

 ## Debugging techniques